PatriceJiang/ccplugin_tutorial/README.md

 Until now, we are not sure if the plugin is enabled or not.

-In the output window, we can the the debug url of devtools
+In the output window, we can the debug URL of the devtools

 ![debug url](./doc/images/2_3_debug_url.PNG)

-Open the url with chrome.
+Open the URL with chrome.

 ![devtools](./doc/images/2_4_devtool.PNG)

-The class `AES` and it's methods are exported successfully!
+The class `AES` and its methods are exported successfully!

 ### Add support for Android